Kshitij3111/Financial-Loan-Analysis-Power-BI-Project/README.md

 ## 🔧 Tools & Technologies

+- **MySQL** – Used to get absolute figure using complex calculations
 - **Power BI** – Used to build the dashboards and visuals
 - **Excel / CSV Data** – Source data files used for analysis
 - **Data Modeling** – Relationships, DAX formulas, calculated fields for KPI logic